Chapter 6, § 610: Overview

 (d) Unless otherwise specified, provisions in this chapter apply to all capital cases.

 Detailed recommendations on the appointment and compensation of counsel in federal death penalty cases were adopted by the Judicial Conference, upon recommendation of the Defender Services Committee, on September 15, 1998 (JCUS-SEP 98, pp. 67-74).
 The recommendations were contained in the May 1998 report entitled Federal Death Penalty Cases: Recommendations Concerning the Cost and Quality of Defense Representation (Spencer Report).
 The Defender Services Committee approved the initial Spencer report, including the commentary that accompanied the recommendations.
 In September 2010, following a comprehensive update of the report's contents, the Defender Services Committee endorsed revised commentary to the 1998 recommendations.
-The recommendations and the accompanying revised commentary are set forth in Appx 6A (Recommendations Concerning the Cost and Quality of Defense Representation (Updated Spencer Report, September 2010)) of Part A of this volume.
+The recommendations and the accompanying revised commentary are provided in Appx 6A (Recommendations Concerning the Cost and Quality of Defense Representation (Updated Spencer Report, September 2010)) of Part A of this volume.
 The updated 2010 report, which includes additional information, is available on the judiciary's public website.

 Questions about the appointment and compensation of counsel and the approval and payment of investigative, expert, and other service providers in federal capital cases should be directed to the Administrative Office of the U.S. Courts' (AO) Defender Services Office, Legal and Policy Division Duty Day Attorney, at 202-502-3030 or via email at DSO_LPD@ao.uscourts.gov.

 Appx 6A Recommendations Concerning the Cost and Quality of Defense Representation (Updated Spencer Report, September 2010) (pdf)